 At the moment the uPyCraft IDE is only available for Windows.
 I tested it on a Windows 10 64-bit without any crashes.
 The versions for macOS and Linux are announced but the link is not yet active.
 The source code is unfortunately not available for download, so we can not adapt and compile the code for other platforms.
 The uPiCraft download page is here. uPiCraft comes as an executable that requires no installation.
 It is very convenient to carry on a USB key.

 Install the MicroPython firmware on an ESP8266 or ESP32

 If you have not yet tested the firmware MicroPython, it may be the moment.
-Get an ESP8266 or ESP32 card.
+Get an ESP8266 or ESP32 board.
 Here I used a Wemos d1 mini.
-Plug the card into a USB port and launch uPiCraft.
-In the Tools menu, open the Serial submenu and select the COM port to which the card is connected. uPiCraft is able to install firmware on ES8266, ESP32-based cards as well as on BBC microbit cards.
+Plug the board into a USB port and launch uPiCraft.
+In the Tools menu, open the Serial submenu and select the COM port to which the board is connected. uPiCraft is able to install firmware on ES8266, ESP32-based boards as well as on BBC microbit boards.

 There are two methods to install the firmware.
-The first is to connect to the map by clicking on the connection icon (be careful, the icon is reversed).
+The first is to connect to the board by clicking on the connection icon (be careful, the icon is reversed).

 If the firmware is not detected, a window opens and offers to install it.
 The second method is to call the Burn Firmware installation utility from the Tools menu.

 Several options are available: